matiasraisanen/mobileprogramming/README.md

 # mobileprogramming
-My work for the course Mobile Programming in Haaga-Helia University of Applied Sciences
+My work for the course "Mobile Programming" at Haaga-Helia University of Applied Sciences